jagfinancial/sql-challenge/README.md

 * Create a `.sql` file of your table schemata.
 * Create a `.sql` file of your queries.
 * (Optional) Create a Jupyter Notebook of the bonus analysis.
-* Create and upload a repository with the above files to GitHub and post a link on BootCamp Spot.
-* Ensure your repository has regular commits (i.e. 20+ commits) and a thorough README.md file

 ## References